Your Ticket to the Next Life

 – The Urantia Book

 When we speak of body, mind, and spirit, the spirit part of us is the soul.
-But the developing and growing soul is not the same entity as the inner Spirit, which is the presence of God.
+But this is not the same entity as the inner Spirit, which is the presence of God.
 Nor is the soul the personality, although personality encompasses the soul.

 The soul is semi-spiritual and alive.
 It’s a growing spirit body that intervenes between physical reality and the spiritual level of existence.
 Scientific inquiry and philosophical discourse cannot prove the existence of the soul but, as a morally conscious individual, you can discover it through your own spiritual experiences.